Math Resources and Ideas for Upper Elementary Teachers

 Another tip is to use numbers that have meaning behind them.
 How many people live in your city?
 How many McDonald’s Happy Meals are sold each day?
 Students will be more engaged and interested if they understand what the numbers represent.

 Next, I move on to value and place value.
 We continue to read the numbers as we identify value and place value positions.
-I use the same work mat as shown above for both skills.
+I use the same place value work mat for both skills.
 This lesson is short and sweet, which is why there is time to incorporate reading numbers.

-This work mat reinforces important skills such as value and expanded form and helps students understand that each place value position has a value ten times greater than the position to its right.
+This place value work mat reinforces key skills like place value and expanded form, while helping students understand that each place value position is ten times as much as the value to its right.

 Students are learning so many things the first week back.
 Because of this, I often remind myself to slow down, relax, and take it one day and one lesson at a time.
 If I’m feeling overwhelmed, chances are they are too!
 These skills are the foundation for 4th grade…slow and steady will help them win the race.